rabbitmq/rabbitmq-tutorials/python/tutorial-three.md

 >     amq.headers     headers
 >     ...done.
 >
 > You can see a few `amq.` exchanges.
-They're created by default, but with a
+They're created by default, but
-> bit of luck you'll never need to use them.
+> chances are you'll never need to use them.

 <div></div>